Member1773/Manino/README.md

 # Manino
-Minecraft Modpack for version 1.18.2
+A kitchen-sink style modpack with a variety of technical, magic and survival focused mods for version 1.18.2